subskybox/Orba/README.md

 To set this up, launch the Orba app and connect to the Orba.
 Now open the *OrbaVirtualPiano.html* page in the Chrome Browser.
 You may have to use only a wired connection to get the connection working in both directions.
 This app is a huge help when trying to design your own chords.

 ## Orba Chord Fiddler
 Each Orba Chord Preset voice contains a string named `ModifierData` that controls voice/note offsets.
 This utility allows you to modify the characters in the string and quickly deploy them to the Orba App.
-I have included known behaviors for each character.
-I'm sure my discoveries are not yet complete!
 ### USAGE:
+Click on `Code` and `Download Zip` at the top of the main repository page, then unzip to a suitable folder.

-Start by launching the *OrbaDeployDaemon*.
+Start by launching the *OrbaDeployDaemon* in the *root* folder.
 This can be run from either the Windows Powershell console or the Mac Terminal.
 An even easier way is to launch it from the file itself.
 Simply double click the *OrbaDeployDaemon.sh* in your Mac Finder to run it in your Terminal app or right-click *OrbaDeployDaemon.ps1* in Windows and choose 'Run in PowerShell'.
 You may have to give this script permission since you've downloaded it from the internet.

-Once the daemon is listening, open the *OrbaChordFiddler.html* file in the Chrome Browser and adjust the *Offsets*.
-Click the `View` buttons to see what each character does to the chords.
-Fiddle Away!
-I recommend you only change a few offsets at a time as it can be difficult to understand what is going on.
-For example, setting some voice's offsets to negative offsets can cause the previous voice to lower by a semitone (or more)!
-This can be an undesired (or sometimes desired) effect.
+Once the daemon is listening, enter the *html* sub-folder, open *OrbaChordFiddler.html* file in the Chrome Browser and finally adjust the *Offsets*.
+Each pad plays a 4 voice chord as defined by the offsets in the tables.
+Each value controls the note offset in semitones from that chord's corresponding root note.

 Once you are ready to hear your changes, click the `DEPLOY` button and wait about 5 seconds.
 The Orba App should appear.
 Now you need to manually load the *Disentangle* Chord Preset to your Orba.
 Once this is done, listen for changes or switch over to the *OrbaVirtualPiano* to see the changes.

 Rinse and Repeat.
 I hope you enjoy...

+Watch the Demo video below to better understand the workflow.

 ## Orba Update Thumbnail Script
 This script makes it easy to change the thumbnail image for any *.orbapreset* file.
 The Orba app installs the Preset voices in the following locations: